FraunhoferIWES/iwopy/paper/paper.md

 # Summary

-Optimization problems are described by optimization variables, which are scalars that are modified during the process of optimization, objective functions, which depend on the variables and whose values define the metric for rating the choices of the latter, and constraints, which are also functions of the optimization variables and define validity of the solution.
+Optimization problems are described by optimization variables, which are scalars that are modified during the process of optimization; objective functions, which depend on the variables and whose values define the metric for rating the choices of the latter; and constraints, which are also functions of the optimization variables and define validity of the solution.
 The variables can be discrete or continuous, bounded or unbounded; the number of objectives can be one or many; and constraints can require equality or inequality.
 Many Python packages formulate a framework for the description of such problems, accompanied by a library of optimizers.
 Hence, switching from one to another optimization package can often be tedious and a meta-solution is required that can serve as a single interface to multiple